Optimal Allocation with Peer Information: The Complexity of Eliciting Peer Information

-\begin{remark} One may wonder if more can be said about deterministic mechanisms if all agents' type spaces are binary.
+\begin{remark} One may wonder if more can be said about deterministic mechanisms by restricting to simple type spaces, e.g., binary type spaces.
 This is the special case identified in \Cref{thm:stochastic_existence} where deterministic DIC mechanisms are optimal among all DIC mechanisms.
 With $n$ agents and binary types, the feasibility graph is the line graph of the $n$-dimensional hypercube.
 In particular, the problem of determining an optimal deterministic DIC mechanism corresponds to finding an optimal weighted hypercube matching.
 Hypercube matchings are investigated in the mathematical literature; simple descriptions are not to be expected.
 For example, the number of these matchings is unknown except for small $n$ (\citet{ostergaard2013enumerating}).
 There is a description of all (perfect) matchings for $n\leq4$ in \citet{fink2009connectivity}. \end{remark}